Solution of the simple task: Begin3

 Creating a template and acquaintance with the task

-To create a template of the required task one should use PT4Load tool.
+To create a template of the required task you should use the PT4Load tool

 the following text: